ObenaufLab/CaTCH/README.md

 CGCCG[ATGC]{7}GCC[ATGC]{9}CGCCG
 ```

 The stringent pattern matches from the beginning of the barcode to the end.
-The non-stringent matches the less variable sequence in the middle of the barcode, and the start of the barcode is found with a fixed offset of 19nt before the pattern.
+The non-stringent matches the less variable sequence in the middle of the barcode,
+and the start of the barcode is found with a fixed offset of 19nt before the pattern.
+The genotype tag is not used in either case in the current implementation, except as spacer between the barcode and the sample tag in the first design.

 There are currently no parameters to specify a different barcode pattern or different offset of the pattern from the start of the barcode.